senad-d/senad-d.github.io/_posts/2023-11-02-aws-oidc-role.md

     -   Must be able to [create an OpenID Connect IdP](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateOpenIDConnectProvider.html)
     -   Must be able to [create an IAM role and attach a policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html)

-# Create IAM OIDC Role in AWS
+# Create OIDC provider, IAM role and scope the trust policy

 Connect to your AWS account and create the ***`oidc.sh`*** script.